MohdRash/fully-functioned-crypto-platform/README.md

 # Crypto Application

-This is a full-stack cryptocurrency application that allows users to track crypto prices, manage transactions, connect wallets, and view their profiles.
+This is a basic full-stack cryptocurrency application that allows users to track crypto prices, manage transactions, connect wallets, and view their profiles.

 ## Features